 As Executive Director of University Innovation Alliance, I'm happy to be part of the Weekly Wisdom podcast series with my co-host Jeff Selingo, author, journalist, and special advisor at Arizona State University.
 For our first Weekly Wisdom conversation, created in partnership with Inside Higher Education and originally aired on April 13, 2020, we were excited to speak with Michael Crow, President of Arizona State University.
-We've both known President Crow for a long time; Jeff, in particular, first met him more than a decade ago as a writer and editor at the Chronicle of Higher Education.
+We've both known President Crow for a long time; Jeff, in particular, first met him more than a decade ago as a writer and editor at the Chronicle of Higher Ed.
 Jeff made an observation that the college presidents best positioned for the challenges of 2020 are the ones who’ve served their institution long enough to understand the gravity of this moment and how to respond to it.
 Having led ASU for 18 years, Michael Crow had a lot of wisdom to share.

 Advice for Other Presidents in This Moment